BAY TREE HOTEL

 Classic Cotswold charm in olde-worlde Burford

-THERE'S NOTHING FLIMSY or lightweight about this Bay Tree – it positively groans with history and a sense of occasion.
-Centuries-old Cotswold stone walls, substantial drapes, heavy oak doors and a well trodden wooden staircase lead to opulently furnished bedrooms.
+positively heaves with history and a sense of occasion.
+Behind its pretty wisteria-clad walls and centuries-old Cotswold stone, rich drapes, heavy oak doors and a well trodden wooden staircase lead to opulently furnished bedrooms.

 Hit the Spot